Vivekecoder/Text-Emotions-Classification/README.md

 - Run the main script to train the model
 - After training, you can input sentences to predict their emotions interactively.
 - After training the model, the performance is evaluated using classification metrics and a confusion matrix.
 The classification report includes precision, recall, and F1-score for each emotion class, giving insights into how well the model performs.

+  ## Future Enhancements
+**Expanding the Dataset:** Incorporating a more extensive dataset with diverse emotions to improve model robustness and accuracy.
+**Advanced NLP Techniques:** Experimenting with more complex models such as transformers (e.g., BERT) for potentially better performance.
+**User Interface:** Developing a graphical user interface (GUI) to allow non-technical users to interact with the model more intuitively.
+**Multilingual Support:** Extending the model to classify emotions in multiple languages for broader applicability.